John Stonehouse: Arrest and aftermath

 Stonehouse was arrested in Melbourne on 24 December 1974.
-He applied for the position of Steward and Bailiff of the Chiltern Hundreds while still in Australia (one of the ways for an MP to resign), but decided not to sign the papers.
+He applied for resignation while still in Australia, but ultimately failed to sign the papers.
 On 17 July 1975, Stonehouse was extradited to the UK, escorted by Scotland Yard officers.
 He was remanded in Brixton Prison until August 1975 when he was released on bail.
-Stonehouse continued to serve as an MP; on 20 October 1975 he made a personal statement to the House of Commons, stating his reasons for his disappearance, his first Parliamentary oration since his disappearance almost a year earlier:
+Stonehouse continued to serve as an MP; on 20 October 1975 he made a personal statement to the House of Commons in which he claimed to have been suffering dissociative personality disorder, his first Parliamentary oration since his disappearance almost a year earlier:

 The explanation for the extraordinary and bizarre conduct in the second half of last year is found in the progressions towards the complete mental breakdown which I suffered.
 This breakdown was analysed by an eminent psychiatrist in Australia and was described by him as psychiatric suicide.
 It took the form of the repudiation of the life of Stonehouse because that life had become absolutely intolerable to him.
 A new parallel personality took over—separate and apart from the original man, who was resented and despised by the parallel personality for the ugly humbug and sham of the recent years of his public life.
 The parallel personality was uncluttered by the awesome tensions and stresses suffered by the original man, and he felt, as an ordinary person, a tremendous relief in not carrying the load of anguish which had burdened the public figure.

 The collapse and destruction of the original man came about because his idealism in his political life had been utterly frustrated and finally destroyed by the pattern of events, beyond his control, which had finally overwhelmed him.